p-gw/CitrusBuilder.jl/docs/src/getting_started.md

 # Getting Started
-Welcome to the LimeSurveyBuilder *Getting Started* section!
+Welcome to the CitrusBuilder *Getting Started* section!
-LimeSurveyBuilder is a Julia package that allows you to construct LimeSurveys within Julia export their XML structure.
+CitrusBuilder is a Julia package that allows you to construct LimeSurveys within Julia export their XML structure.
 The exported `.lss` files can then be imported into a running LimeSurvey instance.

 Surveys can be imported by using